jekyll/jekyll/site/docs/datafiles.md

 ## Example: List of members

-Here is a basic example of using Data Files avoid copy-pasting large chunks of code in your Jekyll templates:
+Here is a basic example of using Data Files to avoid copy-pasting large chunks of code in your Jekyll templates:

 In `_data/members.yml`: